skyscrapers/documentation/coding_guidelines/concourse.md

 The only formatting rule enforced at the moment is to use **two spaces for indentation**.

+> [!TIP]
-**TIP**: You can also run `fly format-pipeline -c pipeline.yaml` to format a pipeline config in a "canonical" form (i.e. keys are in normal order, with name first for example)
+> You can also run `fly format-pipeline -c pipeline.yaml` to format a pipeline config in a "canonical" form (i.e. keys are in normal order, with name first for example)

 ## Reusability